egericke/Proof_Of_Work_r0/README.md

 1. Create a Strava API application at [strava.com/settings/api](https://www.strava.com/settings/api)
 2. Generate refresh token using OAuth 2.0 flow
-3. Configure the tokens in environment variables
+3. Configure your projects to map to "buckets" (Deep Work, Learning, etc.).
+The toggl_integration.py script maps project names to the project_name column in toggl_entries.

 ### Toggl